-Relative cancer survival was then calculated using the Ederer II method5 for all cancer sites combined and for five common cancer sites by sex, race (all races combined, white, and black), and age group (younger than 45, 45 to 54, 55 to 64, 6 to 74, 75 or older).
+Relative cancer survival was then calculated using the Ederer II method[®] for all cancer sites combined and for 23 common cancer sites by sex, race (all races combined, white, black, and other), and age group (younger than 45, 45 to 54, 55 to 64, 6 to 74, 75 or older).
+The other races group contains Indian Health Service-linked American Indian, Alaska Native, and Asian/Pacific Islander cases.
 See Measures of Cancer Survival for more information.

-The quality and completeness of individual data items used in this analysis are discussed in a study by Wilson and others.6
+The quality and completeness of individual data items used in this analysis are discussed in a study by Wilson and others.